GitAvi001/AI-Chatbot-ollamaLLM/README.md

-# AI-Chatbot-ollamaLLM
-# Moondream AI Chatbot
+#AI Chatbot using moondream LLM model

 A terminal-based AI chatbot implementation using the Moondream LLM model through Ollama.

 This chatbot can understand and respond to text prompts while also having the capability to perceive and analyze images.

+Moondream is a lightweight, multimodal vision-language model designed to process both images and text, making it capable of tasks like image captioning and visual question answering.
+Ollama is a platform that allows to easily run, manage, and interact with various open-source AI models-including Moondream-locally on your own machine, without the need for cloud services or subscriptions.

+Moondream is available as a downloadable model within the Ollama library. moondream can pulled from ollama library using a simple terminal command.

 ## Prerequisites